Despised by his family, now is the chance to prove himself worthy of their respect.

 An image of Kaz’s hateful stare flashed in his mind.
 Tobin opened his eyes.
 “And perhaps you will show me respect as well, Brother.”

-Purchase Warleader - A Blood and Tears Short Story now through the following links!
+Purchase Warleader - A Blood and Tears Short Story now!